omar-polo/gmid/README.md

 process.
 The logger processes gather the logs and prints 'em to stderr or syslog (for the time being.)
 The listener process is the only one that needs internet access and is sandboxed by default.
-The executor process exists only to fork and execute CGI scripts.
+The executor process exists only to fork and execute CGI scripts, and optionally to connect to FastCGI applications.

-On OpenBSD, the listener runs with the `stdio recvfd rpath inet` pledges, while the executor has `stdio sendfd proc exec`; both have unveiled only the served directories.
-The logger process has pledge `stdio`.
+On OpenBSD, the listener runs with the `stdio recvfd rpath inet` pledges, while the executor has `stdio sendfd proc exec dns inet unix`; both have unveiled only the served directories.
+The logger process has pledge `stdio recvfd`.

 On FreeBSD, the listener and logger process are sandboxed with `capsicum(4)`.